aws/aws-cdk/packages/@aws-cdk/core/README.md

 you register the templates in the `App` object, all templates will be subject to validation.

+> **Warning**
+> Other than modifying the cloud assembly, plugins can do anything that your CDK
+> application can.
+They can read data from the filesystem, access the network
+> etc. It's your responsibility as the consumer of a plugin to verify that it is
+> secure to use.

 By default, the report will be printed in a human readable format.
 If you want a report in JSON format, use the `synth()` method: